-In Years 10 and 11 students can choose to take GCSE Business: a lively and topical course which provides students with the opportunity to understand the nature of business activity through studying business operations, finance, marketing and human resources, alongside the relationship between the business and the environment in which it operates.
-Students learn to understand how these topics are interdependent and their relationship underpin business decisions, using real world case study examples.
+In Years 10 and 11 they can choose to take GCSE Business: a lively and topical course which provides students with the opportunity to understand the nature of business activity through studying business operations, finance, marketing and human resources, alongside the relationship between the business and the environment in which it operates.
+Students learn to understand how these topics are interdependent and how their relationship underpins business decisions, using real world case study examples.